Course Search

 RLG411H5 • Advanced Topics in Religion, Media, and Culture

 A critical exploration of selected topics concerning the relationships among religion, media and culture.
 The focus in any given year may be on a particular religious tradition or on a broader thematic question.
 Assigned readings typically include a combination of visual and written cultural texts, as well as works of cultural and social theory.
-Content in any given year depends on instructor.
-See Department of Historical Studies website at www.utm.utoronto.ca/historicalstudies for details.
+Content in any given year depends on the instructor.
+Visit the Departmental web site at History of Religions for further information.

 Prerequisites: 2.0 RLG credits